 We are pleased to present to you this year's Annual Drinking Water Quality Report.
 This report is a snapshot of last year's water quality.
-Included are details about from where your water comes, what it contains, and how it compares to standards set by regulatory agencies.
+Included are details about your source(s) of water, what it contains, and how it compares to standards set by regulatory agencies.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
-We are committed to ensuring the quality of your water and to providing you with this information, because informed customers are our best allies.
-If you have any questions about this report or questions concerning your water, please contact Envirolink, Inc. at (252)235-4900.
+We are committed to ensuring the quality of your water and to providing you with this information because informed customers are our best allies If you have any questions about this report or concerning your water, please contact Envirolink, Inc. at (252) 235-4900.
+We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
-The regularly scheduled Commissioner Meetings are held on the first Monday of each month at 6:00 PM in the Vance County Commissioner's Meeting Room which is located at 122 Young Street, Henderson NC.
+The regularly Commissioner Meetings are held on the first Monday of Each month at 6:00 PM in the Vance County Commissioner's Meeting Room which is located at 122 Young Street, Henderson NC.